 What is TW-BERT?

-TW-BERT is a ranking framework that assigns scores (called weights) to words within a search query in order to more accurately determine what documents are relevant for that search query.
+TW-BERT is a ranking framework that assigns scores (called weights) to words within a search query in order to then be able to match the query to the most relevant document.

 TW-BERT is also useful in Query Expansion.